pgadmin-org/pgadmin4/docs/en_US/schema_diff.rst

 In the object comparison panel, you can select the source and target servers of the same major version, and databases to be compared.
-You can select any server listed under the browser tree whether it is connected or disconnected.
+You can select any server listed under the object explorer whether it is connected or disconnected.
 If you select a server that is not connected then it will prompt you for the password before using the server.